-- When and how employees become eligible to participate in the 401(k) plan,

-- The contributions to the plan,

-- How long it takes to become vested,

-- When employees are eligible to receive their benefits, - How to file a claim for those benefits, and - Participants' basic rights and responsibilities under the Employee Retirement Income Security Act (ERISA).
+- When and how employees become eligible to participate in the profit sharing plan, - The contributions to the plan, - How long it takes to become vested, - When employees are eligible to receive their benefits, - How to file a claim for those benefits, and - Participants' basic rights and responsibilities under the Employee Retirement Income Security Act (ERISA).

 The SPD should include an explanation about the administrative expenses that will be paid by the plan.
-This document must be given to participants when they join the plan and to beneficiaries when they first receive benefits.
+The plan administrator must give this document to participants when they join the plan and to beneficiaries when they first receive benefits.
 SPDs must also be redistributed periodically during the life of the plan.

-A summary of material modifications (SMM) informs participants of changes made to the plan or to the information required to be in the SPD.
+A summary of material modifications informs participants of changes made to the plan or to the information required to be in the SPD.
 When such changes occur, all participants must receive one of these two documents automatically within a specified number of days after the change.